 If the reason you’ve been dropped from coverage isn’t apparent in the letter from your insurer, you should contact the company to find out why your policy is being canceled.

-Some of the common reasons your auto policy could end up canceled include:
+These are the three reasons your auto policy could end up canceled:

 - You neglected to pay your premium.